Brittany Hambleton

 1. They are a source of omega-3 fatty acids, which help to fight inflammation in your body and keep your brain healthy [7].

 3. Oysters are high in iron.
-Iron is essential for your blood to carry oxygen throughout your body, but many people are lacking this important mineral in their diets [12].
+Iron is essential for your blood to carry oxygen throughout your body, but many people lack this important mineral in their diets [12].

 4. Oysters are a great source of protein.
 A half-dozen oysters packs in five grams of protein, with less than 1.5 grams of fat [13].

 They contain a powerful antioxidant.
-Oysters contain an antioxidant called 3,5-Dihydroxy-4-methoxybenzyl alcohol (DHMBA), which has a strong protective effect against oxidative stress.
-This has been shown to help reduce obesity and insulin resistance, inflammation, fibrosis, and protect liver cells from damage [14].
+Oysters contain an antioxidant called 3,5-dihydroxy-4-methoxybenzyl alcohol (DHMBA), which has a strong protective effect against oxidative stress.
+This has been shown to help reduce obesity and insulin resistance, inflammation, and fibrosis and protect liver cells from damage [14].

 Safety Tips For Eating Oysters